fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 ### GraphQL-playground

-When Apollo-server is run on development mode, it starts a [GraphQL-playground](https://www.apollographql.com/docs/apollo-server/features/graphql-playground.html) to address [http://localhost:4000/graphql](http://localhost:4000/graphql).
+When Apollo-server is run on development mode (_node filename.js_), it starts a [GraphQL-playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/) to address [http://localhost:4000/graphql](http://localhost:4000/graphql).
 This is very useful for a developer, and can be used to make queries to the server.

 Let's try it out